RGBeter/Neptune/README.md

   +5V and GND pads on the `IC701` footprint.
 Connect the LED pin of your choice to +5V and a single colour LED for `LED701`.

-* At this point it's time to strap in an install all the MD2 components and the audio and video parts shared between MD and 32X.
+* At this point it's time to strap in and install all the MD2 components and the audio and video parts shared between MD and 32X.
 This cannot be independently tested without bypassing the 32X parts that usually connect to the cartridge slot.
   To this end, you may like to use the bypass boards for IC504 and IC505 (see the `helpers` directory).
 These boards are designed to fit in place of the 32X ICs and simply pass the required signals directly to the Mega Drive components.
+If using the bypass boards, you will also need to temporarily connect the /YS and /AS signals to the cartridge slot. /YS has a labeled test point for this near the connector. /AS can be tapped from the labeled pad on `R75`.
+Remove these connections before installing the 32X hardware.

 * For a fully assembled board WITHOUT any cables connected there should be around 350 Ohms between VCC and ground.
 If you measure something wildly different this